-Two years after completing my surgery clerkship and becoming a resident, I recall the factors that led to my success during the rotation along with some lifelong lessons I learned during those three months:
+Two years after completing my surgery clerkship and becoming a resident, I recall the factors that led to my success during the rotation, along with some lifelong lessons I learned during those three months.

-Recommendations from my previous students include Blueprints, Case Files, and Pestana’s Notes.
-Make sure you have access to a question bank — if possible, UWorld — as you will need to complete all of the medicine and surgery questions prior to the shelf examination.
+Resource recommendations include Blueprints, Case Files, and Pestana’s Notes.
+Make sure you have access to a question bank — if possible, UWorld — as you will need to complete all of the medicine and surgery questions before the shelf examination.

 2. Be Punctual & Be Present